Meet the Team

 Brigitt also enjoys the arts, practicing drawing and playing bass in a local band.

-Jane immensely enjoys skiing and many other outdoor activities.
+Jane immensely enjoys running, mountain biking, skiing and many other outdoor activities.